Illustration of green butterflies and leaves with the overlay text 'Design 34 Thes'.

 FAQs

-• The project brings together people looking to Shift the way we design products, environments, governments, policies, messages, etc. We’re designers, researchers, teachers, scientists, citizens, etc. from around the world who are who are tired of business as usual and commitment to shifting our postures, our power, our perspectives, the practices, and the purpose of design in order to aid the transition towards a better future.
+We're a global community of designers, researchers, teachers, scientists, and citizens who are tired of business as usual.
+We're committed to shifting our postures, our power, our perspectives, our practices, and the purpose of design to aid the transition towards a better future.

 In Designs for the Pluriverse, Arturo Escobar writes: